Abigail Scofield Kellogg: Early life

-Abigail "Abbie" Leontine Terese Scofield was born on July 13, 1870, in St. Joseph, Missouri, the daughter of Dr. Cyrus Ingerson Scofield, theologian and minister, author of the Scofield interpretative edition of the Bible, and Mary Leontine LeBeau Cerrè, a member of a prominent French Catholic family in St. Louis.
+Abigail Leontine Terese Scofield was born on July 13, 1870, in St. Joseph, Missouri, the daughter of Dr. Cyrus Ingerson Scofield, theologian and minister, author of the Scofield interpretative edition of the Bible, and Mary Leontine LeBeau Cerrè, a member of a prominent French Catholic family in St. Louis.
 She had one sister, Helen Marie Scofield Barlow.
 A brother, Guy Sylvester Scofield, died as a child.
 Dr. Scofield abandoned his wife and daughters and Leontine Cerrè Scofield divorced him on grounds of desertion in 1883 and moved with her daughters to Atchison, Kansas.
 Leontine Scofield was librarian of the Atchison public library for many years.

 C.I.
 Scofield remarried to Hettie Hall von Wartz, and had a son, Noel Paul Scofield.
 Even after Dr. Scofield’s omission of his daughters from his 1920 biography, Kellogg continued to correspond with him.
 Despite this, Dr. Scofield’s will made no mention of either Abigail or Helen but left his entire estate, including the substantial royalty payments from Oxford University Press, to his wife Hettie Scofield and his son Noel Paul Scofield.

 Kellogg graduated from the Atchison High School and taught in the elementary schools of Atchison for many years.